oa-labs/arc-ai-digital-ocean/docs/USER_MANAGEMENT_IMPLEMENTATION.md

 ## Overview

-This document summarizes the implementation of the user management feature for the ArcAI KB Manager.
+This document summarizes the implementation of the user management feature for the ArcAI Portal.
 The feature adds a "Users" menu item to the top navigation that allows administrator users to manage authenticated user accounts with role-based access control.

 ## Implementation Date